fedora-java/howto/ideas/bug_reporting.md

 2. versions of relevant packages

-Quite often it's necessary to chech versions of packages involved in the bug.
+Quite often it's necessary to check versions of packages involved in the bug.
 There may be multiple reasons for doing that.
-One of them is ruling out possible causes basing on changes madein each version.
+One of them is ruling out possible causes basing on changes made in each version.
 Ideally a list of all installed packages with their versions (`rpm -qa`) should be included.